 - Use an alcohol-based hand sanitizer when hands are not visibly dirty and handwashing isn't available.

-- Only use hand sanitizer that is at least 70 per cent alcohol and approved by Health Canada (DIN or NPN number).
+- Only use an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).

 - Avoid touching your face, mouth, nose and eyes.